Severson-Group/eMach/docs/source/documentation.rst

 will be used by the machine evaluator file.

 The ``parameters`` section of the machine needs to divulge to the user the parameters of the machine configuration.
 Items such as pole pairs, slots, names, rated conditions, etc. should be included here.
-The documentation of this subsection should cobeme in the form of organized tables and example code.
+The documentation of this subsection should come in the form of organized tables and example code.
 If additional information is necessary to understand the extent of the machine parameters, it should be included here.
 The table included in this section should follow the form of the previous ``dimensions`` table.
 The example code contained in this section should be the code that will be used by the machine evaluator file.